 Where does my oven vent steam from?

-Steam vents from a vent located in the back left corner of the oven (same location as Gen 1, but different style of vent).
+Steam vents from a vent located in the back left corner of the oven.
 Steam may also vent from around the top of the door seal.

 This helps better distribute the steam within the oven chamber and prevents the oven from issuing out a lot of steam all from one place.
 The oven is calibrated to replace steam as needed so your food always cooks the way it’s supposed to, regardless of how much steam is released or where the steam is coming out.